ZaksenCode/DeathLabyrinth/README.md

+# Warning
+The plugin is unfinished and has only 1 unfinished floor available.
+The project will not be developed further.

 # Running.
 To run project you need get one version from realeases or compile it youself.
 Before that you need a server.
 Get one of server cores like https://papermc.io/downloads/paper (1.21).
 After launching server put DeathLabyrinth jar file into plugins folder and reload server.